villesci/quantmarineecolab.github.io/contact/index.md

 # <i class="fas fa-envelope"></i>Contact

-Our lab is part of the [Department of Biological Sciences](https://colsa.unh.edu/biological-sciences), at the [University of New Hampshire] (https://colsa.unh.edu/biological-sciences).
+Our lab is part of the [Department of Biological Sciences](https://colsa.unh.edu/biological-sciences), at the [University of New Hampshire](https://www.unh.edu/).
+We are also affiliated with the [School of Marine Science and Ocean Engineering](https://marine.unh.edu/).
 We are located on the 2th floor of the Spaulding Hall.

 {%